Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 Recommended Attire: Business Casual or Business Professional

-Whether you have been asked to attend a business meal with your colleagues or it’s time to wine and dine with a client, wearing the proper attire is a must.
+Wearing the appropriate attire is a must if you’re invited to an interview in a restaurant or at happy hour with potential colleagues.
 In most cases, your company should advise you on what to wear.
-If they didn’t, we recommend contacting the venue where you will be eating and asking what the dress code is (if any).
+If they didn’t, we recommend contacting the venue where you will be eating or drinking and asking what their dress code is (if any).
+Let them know why, and chances are the hostess or wait staff will gladly help you out.

 Company event or party